Last updated: July 22, 2026

 The cleanest way to compute a parlay is to convert every leg to decimal odds first, because decimals multiply cleanly.
 If the American plus/minus format still trips you up, how to read betting odds covers it in full.
 Here is the four-step process.

 Say I am building a three-leg MLB parlay and I want to know what a $50 bet returns before I place it.
-I like the Dodgers on the moneyline at -150, the Yankees at +120, and the over in the Braves game at -110 — three real prices you would pull off the live odds screen on any given night.
+I like the Dodgers on the moneyline at -150, the Yankees at +120, and the over in the Braves game at -110.
+Those are the kind of prices you would pull off the live odds screen on any given night, used here as an illustration.

 Convert each to decimal: